Memorials outside the Tree of Life Synagogue

 In a separate incident, Federal prosecutors filed hate crime charges against a Pennsylvania man who stormed a Pittsburgh synagogue and opened fire, killing 11 people.

 Robert Bowers, 46, of suburban Baldwin, was arrested after shooting up the Tree of Life Synagogue and making anti-Semitic statements as he opened fire.
-He had targeted Jews on social media on an open-content site called “Gab”.
+He had targeted Jews on social media and on an open-content site called “Gab”.

 Bowers faces 29 charges in the horrific attack on the Jewish Neighborhood of Squirrel Hill.
 The attack was believed to be the deadliest on the Jewish Community in US History, according to the Jewish Anti-Defamation League.